Show All Answers

 • Pierce County Birth To Three, 253-798-3790 or e-mail [email protected]• Local school district’s Child Find Program• Child’s primary care provider• The Help Me Grow-WA program website.
 ParentHelp123

-Applicants may go online to www.piercecountywa.gov/housinghelp to complete the find applications for rental assistance and utility assistance.
+Applicants may go online to www.piercecountywa.gov/housinghelp to complete the application for rental assistance and utility assistance.
 For households who do not have internet access, please call 211 and complete the application over the phone. or schedule time with a provider to be assisted in person.
 Documentation must be uploaded to be considered fully submitted.

 Tenants can apply using our online application found at www.piercecountywa.gov/housinghelp.
-After submission, tenant applications will be prioritized based on information provided and referred to a service provider for processing and to determine eligibility.
+After submission, tenant applications will be prioritized based on information provided and referred to a provider.
 After the providers receive the referral, they will make initial contact with you and provide next steps.
 The service provider may contact you for additional documentation and contact your landlord for documentation.
 The provider will then schedule an intake meeting if necessary.

 Yes, households who are renting from a friend/family member are eligible to apply.
 Households will have to provide an informal lease agreement with the household or bank statements showing payments have been previously paid to the friend/family member.
 Rent amount depends on the number of bedrooms in the house and fair market rent.